Updated: January 20, 2022

 Bottom Line: Inequitable conduct is an often raised defense but rarely successful.
 As such, the courts have been shifting the burden of providing inequitable conduct so that the courts can get to the merits of the case more often.
-The failure to disclose material information to the patent office that may lead the examiner to reject a patent application during patent prosecution is one of the ways that inequitable conduct arises. the following is a discussion of the changing burden and how it plays out during litigation.
+The failure to disclose material information to the patent office (preferably through an information disclosure statement, also known as, an IDS) that may lead the examiner to reject a patent application during patent prosecution is one of the ways that inequitable conduct arises. the following is a discussion of the changing burden and how it plays out during litigation.

 Calcar creates “Quick Tips” booklets for automobiles.
-To create these booklets, Calcar test drives automobiles and takes photographs of the car’s dashboards and copies its manuals.
+To create these booklets, Calcar test drives automobiles, takes photographs of the car’s dashboards, and copies its manuals.
 Back in 1996, Calcar test drove an Acura RL with a navigation system.
-In these earlier models, automotive navigation systems were only used to provide navigational information (destinations, addresses and directions).
+In these earlier models, automotive navigation systems were only used to provide navigational information (destinations, addresses, and directions).
 Calcar in preparing its booklets for the 1996 Acura RL conceived of an invention wherein the multimedia system of the car would access vehicle information and control vehicle functions over and above basic navigational information.

 In prosecuting Calcar’s patent application, Calcar disclosed the existence of the 1996 Acura RL navigation system but did not disclose the operational details of the navigational system even though such information was in Calcar’s possession.